ibm-cloud-docs/direct-link/order-nsp.md

 ## Pricing

-For pricing information, please refer to the [pricing document](pricing.html).
+For pricing information, please refer to the [pricing document](/docs/infrastructure/direct-link/pricing.html).

-**If you require the exact address for TOK01 or TOK02, please contact your Direct Link offering management or sales team.**
+If you require the exact address for TOK01 or TOK02, please contact your Direct Link offering management or sales team.
+{:note}